aimeos/map/README.md

 * @param **Closure&#124;string&#124;null** `$col` Closure, key in the nested array or object to check for
 * @return **mixed** Minimum value or NULL if there are no elements in the map

+NULL values are removed before the comparison.
+If there are no values or all values are NULL, NULL is returned.

 This does also work to map values from multi-dimensional arrays by passing the keys of the arrays separated by the delimiter ("/" by default), e.g. `key1/key2/key3` to get `val` from `['key1' => ['key2' => ['key3' => 'val']]]`.
 The same applies to